 - Before you begin writing WP1, look at various kinds of writing that you've done in the past or do currently.
 Consider writing you've done in various contexts: for school, for work, or for fun.
-This may include many different types of writing, such text messages, status updates, online comments, chats emails, homework assignments, class essays, grocery lists, etc. - Reflect on these types of writing and consider which types you are best at and which types you enjoy the most. - Based on your reflection, come up with a central claim about who you are as a writer.
+This may include many different types of writing, such text messages, online comments, emails, homework assignments, class essays, and so on.
+This may also include writing you have done in a language other than English. - Reflect on these types of writing and consider which types you are best at and which types you enjoy the most. - Based on your reflection, come up with a central claim about who you are as a writer.
 This claim should be unique to you.
 For example, here are some possible claims: - o I am a writer who enjoys writing about other people. - o I am a writer who writes to build personal connections. - o I am a writer who sticks to the facts when I write. - Your entire paper needs to focus only on the central claim.
 To do so, you should provide evidence from your past writing as support.
 This evidence may come in many forms: - Screen captures of past writing.
 This is particularly useful if you are using from online.
 You might consider taking screen captures of your Twitter account, screen captures of text messages, or screen captures of online chats. - Quotes from your past writing.
 This is useful if you think a certain passage from your writing represents your point well. - Anecdotes about your writing process.
 This may help your readers get into your head as you write and see what you were trying to do. - o NOTE: You are not required to use all three.
-Certain types of claims are better suited to different kinds of evidence. - Your evidence should connect directly to your central claim.
+Certain types of claims are better suited to different kinds of evidence. - o NOTE: If you are using writing in a language other than English, please provide translations for your readers. - Your evidence should connect directly to your central claim.
 You should try to make this connection clear for your reader.
 How does each quote, screen capture, or anecdote support the claim?